Coastal sheathtail bat

 Scientific name: Taphozous australis

-Conservation status: This species is listed as Near Threatened in Queensland (Nature Conservation Act 1992) and it is ranked as a high priority under the department's Back on Track species prioritisation framework.
+Conservation status: This species is listed as Near Threatened in Queensland (Nature Conservation Act 1992).

 This large insectivorous bat has a head and body length of up to 90mm and a tail of between 20-30mm.
 Its most obvious diagnostic feature is the projection of the tail through the upper surface of the tail membrane.
 The coastal sheathtail bat also folds its wing tips above the remainder of the wing when at rest.